hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - example config
     - 802.1X will <span style="color: #bb6600;">work</span> and the device will be <span style="color: #bb6600;">allowed</span> on the network
     - no MAB config
-    - allowing printers and cameras to get on the network and still maintaining security control: change the default policy in <span style="color: #bb6600;">Cisco to allow all device NOT using machine authentication</span>
+    - allowing printers and cameras to get on the network and still maintaining security control: change the default policy in <span style="color: #bb6600;">Cisco to allow all device not using machine authentication</span>

     ```text
     <...truncated...>